mkudija/mkudija.github.io/reading-notes/_md/~The Ecumenical Councils of the Catholic Church.md

 	- Established the teachings of God and Christ

-## Chapter 3: The Byzantine Councila
+## Chapter 3: The Byzantine Councils
 _**Summary**: _
 - Doctrine of the Two Swords (Pope Gelasius I: 492-96): the emperor holds the secular sword and the Pope the spiritual sword; the emperor ought to defer to the Pope in spiritual matters.
 - Emperor Justinian was motivated to reconcile with the Monophysites in the Eastern empire for political reasons